WKB eigenmode construction for analytic Toeplitz operators: Introduction

 \section{Introduction}

-This paper is concerned with Berezin-Toeplitz quantization.
+This article is concerned with Berezin-Toeplitz quantization.
 We associate, to a real-valued function $f$ on a compact K\"ahler manifold $M$, a sequence of self-adjoint operators $(T_N(f))_{N\geq 1}$ acting on spaces of sections over $M$.
 These operators are called \emph{Toeplitz operators}.
 Examples of Toeplitz operators are spin systems (where $M$ is a product of two-spheres), which are indexed by the total spin $S=\frac N2$.
-Motivated by questions arising in the physics literature about the behaviour of spin systems at low temperature, we wish to study the eigenvalues and eigenvectors of Toeplitz operators in the limit $N\to +\infty$.
-In this paper we specifically study exponential estimates, that is, approximate expressions with $O(e^{-cN})$ remainder for some $c>0$.
+Motivated by questions arising in the physics literature about the behaviour of spin systems at low temperature, we wish to study the lowest-lying eigenvalues and associated eigenvectors of Toeplitz operators in the limit $N\to +\infty$.
+In this article we specifically study exponential estimates, that is, approximate expressions with $O(e^{-cN})$ remainder for some $c>0$.

+Given $f:M\to \R$, we say that $P_0\in M$ is an elliptic point when $\nabla f(P_0)=0$ and all eigenvalues of the Hessian of $f$ at $P_0$ are nonzero and have the same sign.
+Elliptic points are always local extrema, while local extrema generically are elliptic points.

-We provide, in the special case where $f$ is real-analytic and reaches a non-degenerate minimum, a construction of almost eigenfunctions for $T_N(f)$: we build (Theorem \ref{thr:WKB-Bottom}) a sequence of normalised sections $(u(N))_{N\geq 1}$ and a real sequence $(\lambda(N))_{N\geq 1}$, with asymptotic expansions in decreasing powers of $N$, such that
+We provide, in the special case where $f$ is real-analytic and has an elliptic point at $P_0\in M$, a construction of quasimodes for $T_N(f)$: we build (Theorem \ref{thr:WKB-Bottom}) a sequence of normalised sections $(v(N))_{N\geq 1}$ and a real sequence $(\lambda(N))_{N\geq 1}$, with asymptotic expansions in decreasing powers of $N$, such that

-The sequence $u(N)$ takes the form of a Wentzel-Kramers-Brillouin (WKB) ansatz: it is written as
+The sequence $v(N)$ takes the form of a Wentzel-Kramers-Brillouin (WKB) ansatz: it is written as

+where the \emph{symbol} $(v_k)_{k\geq 0}$ is a sequence of functions on $M$ that are holomorphic in a neighbourhood $V$ of $P_0$, and the \emph{phase} $\psi$ is a section over $M$, holomorphic on $V$, and decaying away from $P_0$: